-Once you decide what type of a garden you would like to have it is time to choose your seeds.
+Once you decide what type of garden you would like to have it is time to choose your seeds.
 This can be fun but there are still some very important factors to consider.
 It is a good idea to do your research before starting your veggie garden.

 The first thing to do is choose seeds that fit your area.
 The altitude in the area we live is 5600 Ft. so the type of seed we choose is essential.
 My husband says we have a 90-day growing season, too bad, it is not consecutively.
 We can freeze any day 12 months out of the year and we have to be careful because our last frost still hasn’t come yet.

 We look for seeds that have the shortest growing season possible and hope that it works.
-It is important to look at the area you live and the length of you’re growing season.
+It is important to look at the area you live in and the length of you’re growing season.
 We also choose varieties of foods we know will grow here and avoid the rest.
 You can find garden seeds at your local garden center, or hardware stores, or order them online.
 I have bought our garden seeds at all these places and never had any issues.

 Once you get your seeds picked out and your garden soil prepped you are ready to plant your seeds and new plants.
 Remember when planting those tiny seeds into the ground it is important to read the recommended planting instructions so you ensure you are planting them in the right place at the perfect time.

 Keep in mind the size of the seed.
 If the seed is tiny you do not want to plant it too deeply.
-It takes a lot of energy for that little seed to push through the soil and out of the ground.
+It takes a lot of energy for those young plants to push through the inches of mulch, and soil, and out of the ground.
 If the seed is large and you don’t plant it deep enough the seed will not sprout properly.
 Be sure and read the directions on the packet.

-Also remember if you are planting carrots, beets, garlic or anything that grows in the ground your soil needs to be tilled deep.
-The soil needs to be loose so the vegetables will be able to push through it as it grows so you get the optimal plant growth.
+Also remember if you are planting carrots, beets, garlic, or anything that grows in the ground your soil needs to be tilled deep.
+The soil conditions need to be loose so the vegetables will be able to push through it as it grows so you get the optimal plant growth.

-When we plant the seeds in our garden we pack the soil lightly but firmly to ensure the seed will get the moisture from the soil.
+When we plant the start seeds in our garden we pack the soil lightly but firmly to ensure the seed will get moisture from the soil.
 We keep our garden slightly moist (not soggy soil, just moist), enough to water the seeds but not to make deep mud.
 Soil moisture is extremely important.
 This helps the seeds germinate.